-Citalig e
+(III tilousulus)

+Change

-2 2015 2014 \$ %
+2016 2015 \$ %

-Investment income \$ 1,042 \$ 880 \$ 162 18%
+Investment income \$ 492 \$ 1,042 \$ (550) (53%)

-Interest expense (139) (156) 17 11%
+Interest expense (131) (139) 8 6%

-Other income (expense), net (42) 703 (745) NM
+Other income (expense), net 412 (42) 454 NM

-\$ 861 S 1.427 \$ (566) (40%)
+\$ 773 \$ 861 \$ (88) (10%)

 Investment income is derived primarily from the Company's holdings of marketable securities.
 Earnings on these securities may vary based on fluctuating dividend payout levels and interest rates and the timing of purchases or sales of securities.
-During fiscal years 2015 and 2014, investment income included gains upon the sale or redemption of marketable securities of approximately \$566,000 and \$367,000, respectively.
-During fiscal year 2016, the Company anticipates that investment income will be approximately the same as that earned in fiscal year 2015, depending on the yield and size of its investment portfolio and the timing of any sales or redemptions of marketable securities.
+During fiscal years 2016 and 2015, investment income included gains upon the sale or redemption of marketable securities of approximately \$131,000 and \$566,000, respectively.
+During fiscal year 2017, the Company anticipates that investment income will be approximately the same as that earned in fiscal year 2016, depending on the yield and size of its investment portfolio and the timing of any sales or redemptions of marketable securities.

-In fiscal year 2015, interest expense was incurred on borrowings under the Company's \$25 million credit facility with a bank and on deferred compensation payments.
-During fiscal year 2015, the Company paid down a portion of its borrowings under the credit facility resulting in lower interest expense in that fiscal year as compared to the prior fiscal year.
+In fiscal year 2016, interest expense was incurred on borrowings under the Company's \$25 million credit facility with a bank and on deferred compensation payments.
+During fiscal year 2016, interest expense relating to the line of credit was lower as compared to the prior fiscal year, offset by an increase in deferred compensation payments.
 Interest expense in future years will be dependent on interest rates in the U.S. and the level of the Company's borrowings under the credit facility.